LCOGT/lcogtsnpipe/manual.md

 LCOGTingest.py -n NAME -s YYYY-MM-DD -e YYYY-MM-DD -t EXPOSE -r reduced --public
 ```

-# Create gaiai, apass, and sloan catalogs for new objects
+# Create gaia, apass, and sloan catalogs for new objects
 * run `comparecatalogs.py` to generate new catalogs
 * Note if you are trying to reduce U band, you need to generate a local catalog.
 See [Creating an Landolt Catalog](#Creating-a-Landolt-Catalog) for details.